-In compliance with article 41 (1) of the Law of 2010, the fund can invest in money market instruments and in deposits with credit institutions.
-The investment in money market instruments, deposits with credit institutions and the holding of ancillary liquid assets (as described below) may not altogether exceed 49% of the fund's net assets.
+In accordance with article 41 (1) of the Law of 2010, the fund may invest in money market instruments, in deposits with credit institutions and up to 10% in money market funds.
+The investment in money market instruments, deposits with credit institutions, money market funds and the holding of ancillary liquid assets (as described below) may not altogether exceed 49% of the fund's net assets.

 The fund may hold up to 20% of its net assets in ancillary liquid assets.
-Under particularly unfavorable market conditions, this upper limit of 20% may be temporarily exceeded if and to the extent that this appears to be justified with regard to the interests of the investors.
+Under particularly unfavorable market conditions, this upper limit of 20% may be temporarily exceeded if and to the extent that this appears to be justified with regard to the interests of investors.